 Causes Of Nystagmus In Dogs

-Encephalitis, an inflammatory condition in the brain, may be responsible for nystagmus.
-It also causes headaches, drowsiness, fever, and confusion.
-Though it is rare, it requires immediate veterinary care, as it can be caused by infections in the brain.
+Encephalitis, an inflammatory condition in the brain, may be another cause.
+It also results in headaches, drowsiness, fever, and confusion.
+Though it’s rare, it requires immediate vet care, as it can be caused by infections in the brain.

 Head injuries can also cause nystagmus.
 Head trauma can throw dogs’ coordination and balance into chaos and cause a number of symptoms.
-Dogs that have suffered from a head injury recently and show signs of nystagmus should get veterinary treatment right away, as there may be severe damage.
-Epilepsy, seizures, and strokes are other possible causes, though they are not the most likely.
+Dogs who’ve suffered from a head injury recently and have uncontrollable eye movements should get treatment right away, as there may be severe damage.

 Treatments For Nystagmus In Dogs